HomeSpecialties › Orthopaedic Surgery

 How overseas-trained orthopaedic surgery doctors get recognised

 Overseas-trained orthopaedic surgeons are assessed by RACS as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained orthopaedic surgeon, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of supervised clinical assessment and are not required to sit the Fellowship Examination; partially comparable applicants complete up to 24 months of supervised practice and must pass the Fellowship Examination; not-comparable applicants aren't offered a supervised-practice pathway and are directed toward applying to the AOA 21 training program instead.
+Substantially comparable applicants do up to 12 months of supervised clinical assessment with no Fellowship Examination; partially comparable applicants do up to 24 months of supervised practice and must pass the Fellowship Examination; not-comparable applicants are directed to the AOA 21 training program instead.

 See the RACS — SIMG specialist assessment and our IMG internship guide.